milica-tomic/learning_to_reason_with_small_models/README.md

 The original Word2Vec paper reports ~70% accuracy, but was trained on 100 billion tokens, approximately 25,000x more data than Text8 (~4M tokens).

+One of the ideas that would lead to better results is using Top-5 metrics instead of Top-1, as well as increasing the number of epochs.
+Also, by reducing the parameter count by 50%, we achieved effectiveness in memory optimization and parameter reduction, but this can lead to a decrease in analogy accuracy because the model has less capacity to distinguish between the roles of center and context words.
+Additionally, SVD analysis suggests that the optimal number of dimensions is 40, so changing this could be another way to achieve better results.

+## Additional

+In the following repositories, [hallucionation_detecion](https://github.com/milica-tomic/hallucination_detection) and [test_time_reinforcement_learning](https://github.com/milica-tomic/test_time_reinforcement_learning), you can see some other modifications to the skip-gram with negative sampling implementation.

 ## References